iTwin/bis-schemas/Domains/Civil/Bridges/CivilInfrastructureFramework/CifUnits.remarks.md

 # CifUnits

 Contains the main Kind of Quantities used by Civil Infrastructure Framework-based applications.
-They aim to provide a similar user-experience with respect to properties from them.
+They aim to provide a similar user-experience with respect to the source application properties.

-NOTE: Currently under development.
-This schema should not be used for production workflows.
-Data created using this schema is not supported and may not be upgradable.
+This schema should not be considered the aligned BIS schema for any domain.